-34 weeks, but were included at 34 weeks of gestation.
-Gestational hypertension was defined as a diastolic blood pressure (BP) \geq 100 mmHg measured at two occasions at least six hours apart with its onset after 20 weeks of gestation.
-Preeclampsia was defined as a diastolic BP \geq 90 mmHg and proteinuria.
-Proteinuria was defined as \geq 300 mg total protein in a 24h urine collection or a spot protein-creatinine ratio of \geq 30 mg/mmol (PCR).
-Women with chronic hypertension (defined as BP \geq 140/90 mmHg before 20 weeks of gestation(13)(14) could be included if they had either superimposed preeclampsia (defined as new onset of proteinuria) or deteriorating hypertension (defined as the need for new/additional antihypertensive medication after 34 weeks).
+(PCR).
+Women with chronic hypertension (defined as BP ≥140/90 mmHg before 20 weeks of gestation (13,14) could be included if they had either superimposed preeclampsia (defined as new onset of proteinuria) or deteriorating hypertension (defined as the need for new/additional antihypertensive medication after 34 weeks).
 These cases of HDP are categorized as "chronic hypertension" in this study.

-Exclusion criteria were maternal age <18 years, the presence of severe hypertensive disorder (diastolic BP \geq 110 mmHg and/or systolic BP \geq 170 mmHg despite medication, proteinuria \geq 5g/L), HELLP syndrome, renal or heart disease, HIV seropositivity, pulmonary edema or cyanosis, non-reassuring fetal heart rate, fetal abnormalities, abnormal karyotype and ruptured membranes
+Exclusion criteria were maternal age <18 years, the presence of severe hypertensive disorder (diastolic BP ≥110 mmHg and/or systolic BP ≥170 mmHg despite medication, proteinuria ≥5 g/L), HELLP syndrome, renal or heart disease, HIV seropositivity, pulmonary edema or cyanosis, non-reassuring fetal heart rate, fetal abnormalities, abnormal karyotype and ruptured membranes.

-After informed consent was obtained women were randomized to either a policy that aimed for delivery (intervention group) or a policy that aimed for expectant monitoring until 37 weeks of gestation (expectant group).
+After informed consent was obtained, women were randomized to either a policy that aimed for delivery (intervention group) or a policy that aimed for expectant monitoring until 37 weeks of gestation (expectant group).
 Women in the expectant management group (both randomized and non-randomized) were monitored until 37 weeks of gestation or until an indication for delivery occurred, whichever was sooner.
 Monitoring consisted of frequent maternal BP measurements, assessments of proteinuria, laboratory tests and regular assessment of the fetal condition.

-Women who refused randomization but gave informed consent to collect their data were included women who refused randomization but gave informed consent to collect their data were included in a cohort group.
+Women who refused randomization but gave informed consent to collect their data were included in a cohort group.
 These women were managed according to the protocol for randomized women, with the only difference that they chose their own treatment in consultation with their attending obstetrician.

 In the present study, from the total HYPITAT-II population, women who were randomized for expectant monitoring were included, as well as all non-randomized women who were monitored expectantly.
-The study profile is shown in figure 1.
+The study profile is shown in Figure 1.

-The primary endpoint for the current study was progression to a severe hypertensive disorder as indication for delivery.
+The primary endpoint for the current study was progression to a severe hypertensive disorder as an indication for delivery.
 This endpoint was chosen considering two main reasons.
-Firstly, it is more relevant to the clinician to predict which women will develop an indication for delivery, than to predict which women will develop adverse outcomes (regardless of the conducted management).
-Secondly, 'severe disease' is widely accepted as indication for delivery(13-17), which was also the case in the HYPITAT-II protocol.
+First, it is more relevant to the clinician to predict which women will develop an indication for delivery, than to predict which women will develop adverse outcomes (regardless of the conducted management).
+Secondly, "severe disease" is widely accepted as an indication for delivery (13-17), which was also the case in the HYPITAT-II protocol.

-Severe hypertensive disorder as indication for delivery was defined as the occurrence of any of the following: a diastolic BP \geq 110 mmHg despite medication, a systolic BP \geq 160 mmHg despite medication, eclampsia, HELLP syndrome (platelet count <100 x 10^9 /L, aspartate transaminase (AST) > 70 U/L or alanine transaminase (ALT) > 70 U/L, and lactate dehydrogenase (LDH) > 600 U/L), anuria (defined as a urinary production <30 ml/hour lasting \geq 4 hours), pulmonary edema, or severe preeclamptic complaints (13,14,16,17).
-Cases of women who were recorded to have "severe HDP" as indication for delivery but who did not have any of the defining characteristics of severe HDP as listed above were assessed by the study group on an individual basis.
+Severe hypertensive disorder as an indication for delivery was defined as the occurrence of any of the following: a diastolic BP \geq 110 mmHg despite medication, a systolic BP \geq 160 mmHg despite medication, eclampsia, HELLP syndrome (platelet count <100 × 109/L, aspartate transaminase (AST) >70 U/L or alanine transaminase (ALT) >70 U/L, and lactate dehydrogenase (LDH) >600 U/L), anuria (defined as a urinary production <30 mL/h lasting \geq 4 h), pulmonary edema, or severe preeclamptic complaints (13,14,16,17).
+Cases of women who were recorded as having "severe HDP" as an indication for delivery but who did not have any of the defining characteristics of severe HDP as listed above, were assessed by the study group on an individual basis.